 We propose a method to support the interdisciplinary space and to bridge the research actions between the two disciplines.
 In the same line Scott (1994), discussed the relations between the terms defined in the models of psychological dynamics and the concepts of chaos and self-organization.
-Nevertheless, he recognized the difficulties in using the abstract notions and methodoengineering, to the design and investigation of artificial intelligence, and to modern logies of mathematics in empirical investigations of psychology.
+Nevertheless, he recognized the difficulties in using the abstract notions and methodologies of mathematics in empirical investigations of psychology.
 On the other hand Eliasmith (1996) presented a critical examination of the dynamicist theories in some fields of psychology, in particular to the area of cognition.
-Also Ayers (1997) examined the applications of chaos in the research of cognitive developmental and Clinical Psychology and their possible implications, evaluating problems regarding the usefulness of chaos in Psychology.
-Robertson (1995) established a wider spectrum of applications of the theory of chaos to Psychology and life sciences.
+Also Ayers (1997) examined the applications of chaos in the research of cognitive developmental and clinical psychology and their possible implications, evaluating problems regarding the usefulness of chaos in psychology and life sciences.